gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_LicenseBoard/README.md

 This is a json encoded array of license objects.

 A license object has the following parameters:
-* type: (string) attribute, equip, skill, or nope.
+* type: (string) attribute, xparam, sparam, equip, skill, or nope.
 Controls what kind of license it is.
 * description: text to show at the top of the screen in the help window.
 For skill licenses that hand out more than one skill, this is what shows in the success window as well
 * target:
     * For attributes: (int) 0-7 (HP, MP, ATK, DEF, MAT, MDF, AGI, LUK)
+    * For xparam: (int) 0-8 (HIT, EVA, CRI, CEV, MEV, MRF, CNT, HRG, MRG, TRG)
+    * For sparam: (int) 0-9 (TGR, GRD, REC, PHA, MCR, TCR, PDR, MDR, FDR, EXR)
+      * (See Game_BattlerBase object for the word definitions of these.
+They are also listed in order in the plugin's "Labels" settings for you to label yourself)
     * For skills: does nothing
     * For Equip: (string) "weapon" or "armor"
 * value:
     * For attributes: (int) the amount you will gain
+    * For xparams and sparams: (float) the decimal you will gain.
+If you want to gain 1% of something, set the value to 0.01
     * For skills: (string) the skillId you will gain.
 If you want multiple, put them in a comma seperated list: "1,2,3"
 * cost: (int) How many points to cost?
 * iconIndex: (int) What icon to show?